Rabin-Kalikote/website-to-pwa/README.md

   <meta name="theme-color" content="#f8f9fa">
   ```
 ### Create service-worker file as sw.js.
+  Servive Worker file works to communicate between your application and the network.
   1. Create sw.js at the root directory and define caching and different events.
   ```js
   const staticCacheName = 'site-static-v1';